dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 ## G. Absence of career paths

+Maybe the most important observation of all.
+A very entrenched culture of wealth and talent appreciation/utilisation **not** creation or expansion.
+People are being hired for specific jobs without career progression, there are no investments on expanding those capabilities or adding value to the employees.
+I was surprised to see that one-on-ones are non-existent, performance valuations or other improvements.

+I really do not understand, and maybe I am magnifying things here, why people should choose to be employed at most companies I have come across: If there is only the salary, no investment/training or other opportunities or bonuses (say health insurance), then why not be a contractor and get paid 50% or something like that more?

 ## Why is that and why I am honestly very happy to be here

 The whole post is very opinionated in any case.
 From now on it is 100% opinionated and personal.
 Maybe some of the arguments cannot be applied generally or could be based too much on personal experiences.